Skip to content

 4. Click the NEW CHECKLIST TEMPLATE button.

-6. Select the category name from the drop-down menu.
+6. Select the category name from the dropdown menu.

 7. Set visibility options: